USCIS Releases Revised Form I-9: What to Know

 - Prompts have been added to ensure information is entered correctly

-- Employee is now able to enter multiple preparers and translators
+- The employee is now able to enter multiple preparers and translators

 - Form now has a dedicated area for including additional information rather than having to add it in the margins